cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 input: genesis address;
 return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
 ```
+For TAU nodes/miner, it will as well response with log root, log is the proof of graph sync history, each new TAU address can get a mininum service from hosts such as 1G, it is configurable in the sendersProfile json.
+Attachment content trie is ***another trie*** called attachmentRoot in contractJSON. each member need to pay tau to relay nodes from time to time, or provide seeding service as compenstion. several IPFS relay nodes can belong to one TAU address.
+Tau will use ipfs node private key to proof that relation in txJSON profile.
+For now, the relay service is free.

 ### B. Collect votings from peers has two modes: miner and non-miner:
 #### B1. non mining users, which are on battery power or telecome data service.
-* node will maitain three sets of hamt keys
 ```
 .
 TminerRelayTotal is a count of how many relays encountred.
-When found new relay information, hamt_update(TminerRelayTotal, TminerRelayTotal++);
+When found new relay information, TminerRelayTotal++;
-. hamt_add(TminerRelayTminerrelayTotal, QmRelay..x);
+. relaylist_add(QmRelay..x);
 .
 TminerPeersTotal is a count of how many peers encountred.
-When found new peer information with (TAU and IPFS addr), hamt_update(TminerPeersTotal, TminerPeersTotal++);
+When found new peer information, TminerPeersTotal++;
-. hamt_add(TminerPeerTAUTminerPeersTotal, Tsender..x); hamt_add(TminerPeerIPFSTminerPeersTotal, QmSender..x);
+. peerlist_add(Tsender..x, QmSender..x);
+These vars are not in hamt
 ```
 0. release android wake-lock and wifi-lock
 1. random walk until connect to a next relay; random walk until connect to a next peer;